JoeCorelli/Stealthchanger-Addons/ORCA Slicer README.md

 FILAMENT SETTINGS.

-On Filament TAB, Enter desired Idle Temperature
+On Filament TAB, Enter desired Idle Temperature (Must be done for all Filament types used)

 ![image](https://github.com/user-attachments/assets/b5611076-c7e6-4584-8a43-210c9998d1d5)